 Thank you for dropping by and visiting with us.
 As you browse through our site we hope it will assist you in getting to know us a little better.
 It will help you see the various services we are able to offer you.
 It all started back in 1919 when George & Mary Grunnagle opened the Funeral Home on the corner of 3rd & San Benito Streets.

-In 1943 the funeral home was damaged do to a fire next door.
+In 1943 the funeral home was damaged due to a fire next door.
 George & Mary looked for property to rebuild and provide better services to the residents of San Benito County.
 During the war years the basic structure of the new funeral home was built at the current location.
 The picture taken in 1945, was the beginning structure of this traditional landmark.

 In the 1960's Grunnagle's enjoyed the very unique privilege of becoming a local landmark in the City of Hollister.
 The Funeral Home began to out grow the facility & a new office wing was added in the mid 1960's.
 The picture shows the added office space on the left of the original structure.
 If you remember the old sign and palm trees on the boulevard in front, you are one of the true pioneer's of Hollister!